 4. Visit the Mosque of Ibn Tulun

 One of the oldest mosques in Cairo and one that deserves far more attention than it receives is the Mosque of Ibn Tulun, which we date back to the 9th century.
 This vast mosque is well known for its spiral minaret and extensive courtyard.
-Due to the fact that it is relatively less visited, you will find that most of the time you have this tranquil space to yourself, where you can admire its great architecture and fine details in peace, a quiet moment in your Cairo Islamic tour.
+Due to the fact that it is relatively less visited, you will find that most of the time you have this tranquil space to yourself, where you can admire its great architecture and fine details in peace, a quiet moment in your Cairo tours.

 5. Walk around the Al-Darb al-Ahmar District

-Visit Al-Darb al-Ahmar, a district within Islamic Cairo that tends to be quieter and more off the beaten track, colorful with street life and awash with stunning examples of Mamluk and Ottoman architecture.
+and awash with stunning examples of Mamluk and Ottoman architecture.
 Gems such as the Mosque of Sultan Barquq, an architectural masterpiece built during the Mamluk era, hide in plain sight.
 The area hosts beautiful Ottoman-style houses and calm courtyards, which most tourists overlook.

 6. Visit the Tombs of Mamluks